Komodo123/async-chain/README.md

 ## Motivation

 In many programming languages, the builder pattern is a popular way to write expressive APIs that modify an internal state.
-For example, instead of writing raw SQL queries or using an ORM, the [KnexJS](https://knexjs.org/) allows you to chain together the pieces of the query:
+For example, instead of writing raw SQL queries or using an ORM, [KnexJS](https://knexjs.org/) allows you to chain together the pieces of the query:

     knex('users')
       .select('*')